SuperVK/sparse-image-repr-bep/bep.typ

 )

 About 5% of the Gaussians are being removed.
-Almost all of these Gaussians are being removed based on color, i.e. they provide little to nothing to the color values.
+Almost all of these Gaussians are being removed based on color, i.e., they provide little to nothing to the color values.

 #figure(
   caption: [The same Gaussian representation, where shearing is not penalized in the loss.
-In the upscaled version the artifacts are clearly visible.
+In the upscaled version, the artifacts are clearly visible.
 The SSIM is 0.0396], grid(
     columns: (1fr, 1fr, 1fr),
     rows: (auto),